Hungarian Chimney Cake Recipe (Kürtőskalács)

 How to Store

-Kürtőskalács taste best when are fresh and still hot.
-I recommend eating them as soon as still hot, as this gives the most authentic experience!
+Kürtőskalács tastes best when are fresh and still hot.
+I recommend eating them as soon as they're still hot, as this gives the most authentic experience!

 More Hungarian Dessert Ideas